Leomendoza13/histopatho_chowder/README.md

 ### Training

-- To train Chowder and predict on the test dataset, use this command:
+To train Chowder and predict on the test dataset, use this command:

 ```
 python train.py
 ```

-The train_output.csv, containing the predictions of each slides, is then created at the root of the project by default (can be changed with the output_path argument).
+The `train_output.csv`, containing the predictions of each slides, is then created at the root of the project by default (can be changed with the output_path argument).

-- These arguments can be used:
+These arguments can be used:

 | Arguments              | Type     | Default   | Description                                                  |
 |------------------------|----------|-----------|--------------------------------------------------------------|